bgusach/pyconstring/docs/source/api.rst

 API
 ===

-The ConnectionString class offers the same same API as the underlying dictionary, plus the following methods:
+The ConnectionString class has the same API as standard dictionary, plus the following methods: